mikrono/tModLoaderWiki_kr_ko/Expert-Cross-Mod-Content.md

 # Read First

 When inter-operating with other mods, there are several things to note.
 The biggest thing to note is that the Mod you wish to interact with may or may not actually be loaded.
 Calling methods, accessing fields, or trying to use Items from mods that aren't loaded will cause problems.
 You can avoid the issue altogether if you make your mod "strongly" depend on the other mod, but this means that your mod can't be loaded without the other mod present.
 An alternative to a strong dependency is a weak dependency.
 Weak dependencies are the most difficult to do correctly but also the most powerful.
 A 3rd option is less powerful than the other 2 but much easier and relies on Mod.Call, a simple way of passing messages between mods.
 This option requires the mod you wish to operate with to support it.
-A 4th option is for simple things like recipes.
+A 4th option is using reflection, and is a bad approach.
+A 5th option is for simple things like recipes.
 These options are explained from simplest to strongest below.

 # Simple Cross Mod content.
 Recipes, Items, and Tiles (Intermediate)